pkp/pkp-docs/translating-guide/en/translate-software.md

 ## Begin a New Translation

 To begin a new translation, please create an account by following the instructions above.
 Be sure to specify that you want to start a new translation; this will take a little bit of set-up.
 When you receive confirmation that everything is ready, follow the instructions in **Update an Existing Translation** — the only difference will be that you will start with empty translation files.

+### Use Your New Translation

+To learn how to use the new language you have translated the software into on your installation, see [the Install a Language instructions in this guide](./managing-languages.md#install-a-language).